kide-vm/kide/lib/sof/README.md

 - also short versions of arrays and hashes
 - Shorter class names (no ruby/object or even ruby/struct stuff)
 - references at the most shallow level
-- a possibility to order attributes and specify attributes that should not be serialized
+- an easy way to order attributes and specify attributes that should not be serialized

 ### Salama Object File